Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

-Also known as Theriso, Therisso, and Therissos, the drive starts less than 20 minutes from the center of Chania and will leave you in awe…
+Also known as Theriso, Therisso, and Therissos, the drive starts less than 20 minutes from the center of Chania and will leave you in awe… Plus, you can find some of the most delicious food from the region!

-This complete guide to Therisos has all the info you need, including the best stops on the road, recommendations for the tavernas, and nearby visits to extend your day in the White Mountains.
+This complete guide to Therisos has all the info you need, including the best stops on the road, recommendations for the tavernas, and nearby visits to extend your day in Crete’s White Mountains.
 Let’s go!

-Disclaimer: Posts include affiliate links to products or services.
-I might earn a commission if you make a purchase at no extra cost.
+Posts include affiliate links to products or services.
+I might earn a commission if you make a purchase.

 Therisos Gorge, Crete

-Be sure to book accommodation and tours in Crete ahead of time to ensure availability!
+Be sure to book ahead of time to ensure availability!

-Boat cruise to Balos Lagoon & Gramvousa (another top-selling tour!)
+– Boat cruise to Balos Lagoon & Gramvousa

-Ticket to Knossos Archaeological Site (top tour in Heraklion)
+– Ticket to Knossos Archaeological Site

-🚗 Looking for the best way to get around Crete?
-Check rental car rates for Crete now!
+🚘 The best way to get around Crete is by car.
+Check rental car rates for Crete here.

-Only 28 km from Chania’s International Airport, and less than 20 minutes from the center of Chania, Therisos Gorge is a surprising destination and a great day trip for those who want to learn more about Crete’s countryside traditions.
+Only 28 km from Chania’s International Airport and less than 20 minutes from the center of Chania, Therisos Gorge is a surprising destination and a great day trip for those who want to learn more about Crete’s countryside traditions.

-Down below, you’ll find some interesting historical facts about the area and discover all the things you can do in Theriso during a day trip from Chania.
+Below, you’ll find some interesting historical facts about the area and discover all the things you can do in Theriso during a day trip from Chania.

 A Bit of History: Why is Theriso a Historic Village in Crete?

-One of the most important villages during the Cretan Revolution, Therisos was home to some of the bravest freedom fighters on the island.
+One of the most important villages during the Cretan Revolution, Therisos, was home to some of the bravest freedom fighters on the island.

-During the episode, many battles took place in the area, and inside the local restaurant Antartis today it’s possible to see a small exhibition with old objects related to the battlers.
+During the episode, many battles took place in the area, and inside the local restaurant Antartis today, it’s possible to see a small exhibition with old objects related to the battlers.

 When the Turkish rule was nearing its last years, in 1866, Moustafa Naili Pasha set fire to Therisos and conquered the village.
-Among the residents, was Eleftherios Venizelos’ mother who was forced to leave the island.
+Among the residents was Eleftherios Venizelos’ mother, who was forced to leave the island.

-It’s also possible to visit the former headquarters of Venizelos which today houses the historical museum of Therisos and the Museum of National Resistance.
+It’s also possible to visit the former headquarters of Venizelos, which today houses the historical museum of Therisos and the Museum of National Resistance.

 How to Get to Therisos Gorge

-Getting to Therisos Gorge from Chania by car is quite easy, you need to drive from the center of town South along Kissamou Street and follow the sign that indicates the way to Theriso.
+Getting to Therisos Gorge from Chania by car is quite easy; you need to drive from the center of town South along Kissamou Street and follow the sign that indicates the way to Theriso.

 You will pass the small settlement of Perivolia and after a few minutes on the road, you will be driving through the narrow but incredibly beautiful gorge.